How To Install WSL2 on Windows 10/11

 Swap: 2.0Gi 0B 2.0Gi

-The total memory shown should reflect your .wslconfig limit.
-For Linux swap behaviour and configuration inside WSL2, see the Linux swap management guide — WSL2 uses its own swap separate from host Linux swap.
+The total memory shown should match your .wslconfig limit.
+For Linux swap behaviour inside WSL2, see the Linux swap management guide — WSL2 manages its own swap independently from host Linux swap.

 wsl -d Ubuntu